 Motherwell & Wishaw, North Lanarkshire

-Deborah O'Neill is our Partner Behaviour Consultant and Trainer covering Wishaw and Motherwell & surrounding areas.
+Deborah O'Neill is our Partner Behaviour Consultant and Trainer covering Wishaw and Motherwell & surrounding areas with us

 Deborah is highly experienced in handling dog aggression and is a Certified and Accredited Behaviour Consultant and experienced dog trainer.
 Deborah also runs MizzPawz.co.uk, an established and reputable dog walking and pet-care business based in Wishaw.

 As a Partner, Deborah offers services in Puppy training, Dog training, Problem behaviours, Disorders, Behavioural modification, Obedience skills, Aggression issues and is qualified to discuss Canine nutritional advice with you and many other aspects of dog welfare and care to our high standards.

 You can contact Deborah directly ..

 or contact her on 07865 674 073